Computer Science

 CS3703Multimedia Design3 ch (3C)

-Introduction to the design and production of multimedia applications.
-Includes issues in capture, storage, and effective use of images, sound, and video; animation; multimedia and hypermedia design principles; authoring tools.
+Explore the design and production of multimedia applications.
+Examine issues in capture, storage, and effective use of images, sound, and video.
+Learn about animation and multimedia and hypermedia design principles.
+Try out authoring tools.

 Prerequisites: CS 1073 and 60 ch.